This article introduces Orders and Order Metrics. If you have enabled Multi-entity, the Orders feature is enabled on an individual entity basis.

-Major benefits of managing subscriptions with Orders include the following:
+Major benefits of Orders are the following:

 Simplified process of booking complex deals in Zuora